-Development of high-performing or active cosmetics has become a need to satisfy the most demanding consumers.
-However, rational and evidence-based formulating in the area of natural cosmetics goes way beyond the mere regulatory and technological principles.
-The ultimate goal, which is an informed and satisfied consumer, can only be achieved through the intertwinement of actual cosmetic effects, and substantiated and truthful advertising claims.
+Abstract: The development of high-performing or active cosmetics has become to the means for satisfying the most demanding consumers.
+However, rational and evidence-based formulating in the area of natural cosmetics goes way beyond mere regulatory and technological principles.
+The ultimate goal, which is an informed and satisfied consumer, can only be achieved by intertwining of actual cosmetic effects, and substantiated and truthful advertising claims.

 COSMETIC PRODUCT, MEDICINE OR BOTH?